Pros and Cons of Greek Life

 Ashley*, who participated in Rush Week at her school but later dropped out, didn’t have an enjoyable experience.
 “It was really stressful,” she said.

-The experience took up so much time that she feels she ended up missing out on other opportunities for socializing with freshmen.
+The experience took up so much time that she felt she ended up missing out on other opportunities for socializing with freshmen.
 “I would’ve gone to the club fair if I wasn’t busy rushing,” she said.

 Sasha concurs that rushing can be a stressful part of the recruitment process.
 “Getting dropped from chapters I liked was hard to face, because I thought the conversations went really well,” she said.